-The goal is to prepare student clinicians to demonstrate strengths in the following before they complete their clinical practicum experience:
+- The goal is to prepare student clinicians to demonstrate strengths in the following before they complete their clinical practicum experience: - A comprehensive knowledge of normal and abnormal speech, language, and hearing processes. - The ability to interact and communicate effectively and professionally with peers, supervisors, clients, family members, and other professionals. - The ability to use appropriate assessment procedures to identify accurately and efficiently those individuals who exhibit speech, language, or hearing differences, delays, or disorders, and make appropriate diagnosis and recommendations. - Understand the impact of the cultural and linguistic variables of the individuals served on delivery of effective care (these include, but are not limited to, variables such as age, ethnicity, linguistic background, national origin, race, religion, gender, and sexual orientation). - o The ability to work effectively as a member of an interprofessional team. - The ability to plan and implement an appropriate intervention program for those identified with a speech, language, or hearing difference, delay, or disorder considering the client's vocational, educational, social, and emotional wellbeing. - Self-evaluation skills resulting in active steps to develop and refine clinical competencies and extend one's knowledge base. - The ability to provide in-service and counseling services to convey accurately information about speech, language, and/or hearing disorders.

-- A comprehensive knowledge of normal and abnormal speech, language, and hearing processes. - The ability to interact and communicate effectively and professionally with peers, supervisors, clients, family members, and other professionals. - The ability to use appropriate assessment procedures to identify accurately and efficiently those individuals who exhibit speech, language, or hearing differences, delays, or disorders, and make appropriate diagnosis and recommendations. - The ability to plan and implement an appropriate intervention program for those identified with a speech, language, or hearing difference, delay, or disorder considering the client's vocational, educational, social, and emotional wellbeing. - Self-evaluation skills resulting in active steps to develop and refine clinical competencies and extend one's knowledge base. - The ability to provide in-service and counseling services to convey accurately information about speech, language, and/or hearing disorders. - The ability to convey diagnosis, prognosis, recommendations, and a treatment plan both in oral and written report form. - Provision of appropriate documentation for all services rendered. - Ethical and responsible professional conduct. - Possession of a "can-do" problem-solving attitude of inquiry and decision making.
+- The ability to convey diagnosis, prognosis, recommendations, and a treatment plan both in oral and written report form. - Provision of appropriate documentation for all services rendered. - Ethical and responsible professional conduct. - Possession of a "can-do" problem-solving attitude of inquiry and decision making.